In an announcement that shocked much of the world, Buckingham Palace announced not one but two divorces within a 7 day period!

 In fact, physical abuse is often the last stage of abuse and by the time it gets to that stage, it is often too late for the victim(s).

-Some of these character-disordered people may never get to that point of killing their spouse, but they will still destroy and then discard them in the cruelest and horrific ways….such as Philip, who I mentioned above, walking out on his 30-year marriage because he suddenly realized that he is gay (!)
+Some of these character-disordered people may never get to that point of killing their spouse, but they will still destroy and then discard them in the cruelest and horrific ways….such as THIS GUY or Philip, who I mentioned above, walking out on his 30-year marriage because he suddenly realized that he is gay (!)